Dear Boards of Directors and Chief Executive Officers:

 Regulation C Data Collection Asset-Size Exemption Threshold

-The exemption threshold for 2021 (opens new window) increased to $48 million based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) in effect through November 30, 2020.
+The exemption threshold for 2021 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) increased to $48 million based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) in effect through November 30, 2020.
 Credit unions with assets of $48 million or less as of December 31, 2020, therefore, are exempt from collecting HMDA data in 2021.

 Regulation Z Escrows and Small Creditor QMs Asset-Size Exemption Threshold

 The exemption threshold for 2021 increased to $2.230 billion, based on the CPI-W in effect through November 30, 2020.
 Lenders with assets of less than $2.230 billion (including assets of certain affiliates) as of December 31, 2020 are exempt if other provisions of Regulation Z also are met, from the requirement to establish escrow accounts for higher-priced mortgage loans in 2021.
 This asset-size limit also applies during a grace period, in certain circumstances, with respect to transactions with applications received before April 1, 2022.